henyihanwobushi/dart_gun/doc/GUNJS_COMPATIBILITY.md

 - ✅ **Complex Wire Protocol**: ALL nested data structure handling working perfectly (ALL tests passing)
 - ✅ **CRDT Operations**: ALL distributed operations working correctly (ALL tests passing)

-**Impact**: gun_dart has achieved COMPLETE Gun.js interoperability with 100% test success rate.
+**Impact**: dart_gun has achieved COMPLETE Gun.js interoperability with 100% test success rate.
 ALL compatibility features are fully functional for production deployment.

 ## ✅ **What Works Today**